Individual Therapy in Huntersville, NC and online in Florida

 Perfectionism is a controlled concept, OCD is a controlling disorder.

-If you find yourself with symptoms or tendencies of OCD, please feel free to contact us for a consultation at 980-689-1794.
+If you find yourself with symptoms or tendencies of OCD, give Calm Blue Waters Counseling a call at 980-689-1794.